What is Forest School?

 How will we keep your children safe?

 All Forest school sessions are led by a Level 3 trained leader with an Outdoor Paediatric First Aid qualification (renewed every 3 years).
-There will be 1 adult for every six children taking part and all staff and helpers are CRB checked.
+There will be 1 adult for every six children taking part and all staff and helpers are DBS checked.

 All activities are risk assessed prior to taking place and we will provide personal protective equipment such as gloves when necessary.
 There will be strict rules around the camp fire and an adult is always present whilst the fire is lit.
 There are also strict rules for any tool use with a 1:1 ratio of adults to children.
 The site and weather will also be risk assessed on a daily basis.
 Dynamic risk assessments continually take place throughout each session.